Namrah-99/DSA-in-JS/data-structures/details/objects/general.md

 - FormData objects are used for sending form data with file uploads in AJAX requests.
 - The loop iterates through the object's properties.
 - formData.append(key, value) adds each key-value pair to the FormData object.

 Note that you can directly append Blobs or File objects for file uploads.

+### Time Complexity: O(n)
+- In this case, n represents the number of properties in the person object.
+- The loop's time complexity is linear with respect to the number of properties, as it iterates through each property exactly once.

 </p>
 </details>